 To avoid impacts from visual, noise, and vibration disturbance, construction activities would be timed to avoid vulnerable bird nesting/fledging periods and reproduction periods for mammals, amphibians, and reptiles.
 Specific measures would be finalized as the design progresses and would be specified in the permit requirements.
+A Migratory Bird Monitoring Plan will be developed prior to construction and implemented by a qualified biologist between March 1 and September 15 during construction.
 Impacts to wetland-dependent plants and animals would be offset by the required wetland mitigation discussed above.
 No further mitigation is necessary.